 The giant brute boasted similar power to the Hulk and matched the green monster blow for blow.
 There were even moments during their battle in Harlem when he seemed to be too much for the hero.
 Abomination might’ve eventually lost the fight, however, he still managed to dust himself off in time to cause some trouble for She-Hulk.

 One of the best twists in Phase 4 of the MCU is the revelation that Ikaris is the Villain.
 It makes it only a heartbreaking betrayal with other heroes, but also a difficult one as Ikaris is one of the strongest members of Eternals.

 He is able to take on several of his cosmic companions at once with his super strength, ability to fly, and eye beams.
-He is like the Superman of the MCU but sadly he is not much heroic.
+He is like the Superman of the MCU but sadly he is not very heroic.
 Yet his remorse is seemingly what brings him down in the end.

 14. Ultron (Avengers Age of Ultron)